-The warning comes as the Law Society of NSW urged the Albanese government to provide an urgent funding uplift to Legal Aid NSW in Tuesday’s budget.
-Law Society President Ronan MacSweeney cautioned that without it, the commission will be forced to severely limit legal representation in family law matters.
+Law Society of NSW President Ronan MacSweeney had urged the Albanese government to provide an urgent funding uplift ahead of the budget, warning that without it, the commission would be forced to severely limit legal representation in family law matters.

 “Legal aid commissions form an indispensable part of the nation’s justice system, ensuring that the rule of law can extend to all Australians no matter their level of income, location or background,” MacSweeney said.